Shanu1110/Touch-Sensor/README.md

 # Touch-Sensor
 IC based project for beginners

-Here is a step-by-step guide to making a touch-controlled tone generator using a 555 timer and a touch sensor:
+A touch-controlled tone generator using a 555 timer and a touch sensor:

 Materials needed: